articles & information

 Our agreements were created in consultation with a respected legal team, and while we’ve only ever needed to enforce them in a few cases, they’ve been successful when tested.
 This has given peace of mind to the many wonderful puppy families who value knowing their pup comes from a breeder who takes their responsibility seriously.
 We stand behind our word with honour.

-Over the past 20+ years, we’ve dedicated significant time, effort and resources to our breeding program.
+Over the past 20+ years, we’ve dedicated significant time, sacrifices and resources to our breeding program.
 This isn’t just a hobby to us – it’s a lifelong passion, and the dogs we breed are truly part of our legacy.

 It’s also important to understand that we are not a commercial breeder.
 Breeding for us is about improving the breed, not producing pups for the sake of it.
 We believe in QUALITY over QUANTITY.

-We spend a lot of time planning our breeding program, aiming to create top quality dogs and improving each generation we develop.
+We spend a lot of time planning our breeding program, aiming to create top quality dogs and selectively improving each generation we develop.
 We carefully consider structure, pedigree, temperament, health, behaviour, and overall balance – it’s a complex process, but one we’re proud to uphold.

 Should an owner ever be unable to keep their puppy, we are always here to help rehome it or welcome it back, ensuring it gets the best future possible.